nkyono/misc_news_scrap/README.md

 # misc_news_scrap
 Very simple historical data scrapper.
 Goes to nyse and nasdaq and scraps the top stocks from a set date.
-Puts data into csv file (sample seen in AAPL.csv)
+Puts data into csv file (sample seen in AAPL_historical.csv)